Do you ever awaken in the middle of the night in a cold sweat, the very core fiber of your being rhythmically pulsing with one question:

 Part 1 – Analyze your traffic

 Choose a timebox for your analysis and stick to it for the entire audit.
 We recommend that you use a date range of exactly 6 months or less.
 If your account isn’t that old, then just use the day you opened your account as the start date for your reports.
-Whatever you choose, as you move through these questions be sure that you’re always looking at reports for that time span, instead of the default.
+Whatever you choose, as you move through these questions be sure that you’re always looking at reports for that period, instead of the default.

 By looking at the main Performance report you can start answering the following questions: